ongr-io/demo.ongr.io/README.md

 To run this demo you gonna need:
 * PHP >=5.5
 * Elasticsearch

+If you have you own development env got straight to the [Step 4](#step-4) to install assets and demo data.

 In case you don't have an environment we have a [Vagrant](https://www.vagrantup.com) box configuration in the [testing-vm repository](https://github.com/ongr-io/testing-vm).